U.K. gave Putin a midnight deadline to explain spy attack. What's next?

 "Should there be no credible response, we will conclude that this action amounts to an unlawful use of force by the Russian state against the United Kingdom," she said, promising "much more extensive measures" than the U.K. has previously taken against the Kremlin.

-So what are May's options — and how could they affect the U.K.'s closest ally, the United States?
+So what are May's options — and how could they affect Britain's closest ally, the United States?

 Collective defense